Julie-nguyen5960/creative_coding_blog/posts/third-week.md

 2. With regard to your AT1, and using embedded p5 sketches, explain how you plan on achieving the aesthetic register of cute:

 **- visually**
-In a visual sense, I plan to achieve the aesthetic register of cute through the use of rounded
+In a visual sense, I plan to achieve the aesthetic register of cute through the use of rounded shapes and personifying my friend and I as

 - sonically
 Sonically, I intend to utilise such elements such as